Guide

 The way you wash your underwear will also have a huge impact on how long they last.
 Experts recommend taking the following precautions when washing your undies:4

-(Note: When washing stained underwear, coat the stain with baking soda and rub until the stain disappears.)
+(Note: When washing stained underwear, coat the stain with baking soda and gently rub until it lifts.)

 What Should You Do With Old Underwear?